cottow/6paster/nginx/README.md

-6paster has been extended to run on NGINX web servers.

-INSTALLATION
+INSTALL

 - Configure your NGINX web server with PHP FastCGI support.

-- Add the server configuration example that you find at 'nginx/nginx-conf.txt' to your NGINX configuration file changing the value where appropriate.
+- Add the server configuration example that you find at 'nginx/nginx-conf.txt' to your NGINX configuration file.

-- Copy the 'nginx/index.php' to the 'webroot/' directory of 6paster.
+- Copy the 'nginx/index.php' to the 'webroot/' directory of your 6paster installation.

 - Reload the NGINX process.

 NOTES

 - The content of 'webroot/.htaccess' is ignored by the web server.

 Information: sam@arahant.net